philpagel/ET54.py/README.md

 | eol_W     | line terminator for writing to device               |
 | delay     | delay after read/write operation [s]                |
 | model     | model ID [ET5410/ET5420/ET541A+/...] <br> only required if `*IDN?` does not return a valid ID e.g. for Mustool branded ET5410A+ |

+The most likely candidate to fix weird problems is `delay`.
+The device manual does not specify what command frequency or processing time the instrument has so I found a value by trial and error.

 ## Channels